liangblairshi/Engineering-Challenge/README.md

 ## Setting up EC2 connection
 I've put all files under AWS EC2 to make the running process more easier.
 Please follow the step to access my EC2 instance.
-  1. Make sure to download the [IMFS.pem](https://github.com/liangblairshi/Engineering-Challenge/blob/a8ee9aa8d1b48bfaeb1e3bb5e0c1774def37a146/IMFS.pem) credential file to your local
+  1. Make sure to download the [IMFS.pem](https://github.com/liangblairshi/Engineering-Challenge/blob/a8ee9aa8d1b48bfaeb1e3bb5e0c1774def37a146/IMFS.pem) credential file to your local (download/pull but do not copy and paste)
   2. Make sure you change the .pem permission using ```chmod 600 /your-full-path-of-local-pem-file/IMFS.pem```
   3. SSH to access my EC2 instance.
 Use the following commend in your terminal/linux environment: ```ssh -i /your-full-path-of-local-pem-file/IMFS.pem ec2-user@ec2-13-58-134-135.us-east-2.compute.amazonaws.com```
   4. Once you successfully access the instance, go to the folder IMFS-challenge by using ```cd IMFS-challenge``` commend.
 All my .py files are under this directory.